tsdev/spinw/docs/pages/swplot/swplot.circle.md

 ### Input Arguments

-% `handle`
+`handle`
 : Handle of an axis or patch object.
-In case of patch object, the

-% `constructed`
-:ted faces will be added to the existing object instead
+In case of patch object, the constructed faces will be added to the existing object instead of creating a new one.

-% `of`
-:ing a new one.

-% `r0`
+`r0`
 : Center of the circle, vector with three elements.

-% `n`
+`n`
 : Vector normal to the circle surface, vector with three elements.

-% `R`
+`R`
 : Radius of the circle.

-% `N`
+`N`
-:  Number of points on the curve, default value is stored in
+: Number of points on the curve, default value is stored in swpref.getpref('npatch').

-% ``
-:etpref('npatch').

 ### See Also